RolandWarburton/md2asset/README.md

 ## Dev notes

-After making a change, before publishing test the app using `npm link`.
+After making a change, test the app using `npm link` to simulate it as a real CLI app.

 ```none
 npm unlink md2asset && \